nleloc/mbbpatch-fork/README.md

 - [x] Adapt new v6.4.68 trungthu theme

+## Contributing
+- PRs are wekcome, but you are NOT allowed to use any AI-tools for contribute under this project even if its reviewed manually by human, please use your brain and search engine (without AI things) for that.
+- If you want to use AI-tools, please go ahead and find for another simlar project.

 ## Credits
 MBCPApp Patcher project won't be possible without those !!
 - [apktool](https://github.com/iBotPeaches/Apktool)